Philip Schuyler: Personal life

+Schuyler also adopted an Acadian orphan who took the name Henry Schuyler Thibodaux.
+He later became the fourth governor of Louisiana and the namesake of Thibodaux, Louisiana.

 Schuyler's country home had been destroyed by General John Burgoyne's forces in October 1777.
 Later that year, he began rebuilding on the same site, now located in southern Schuylerville, New York.
 This later home is maintained by the National Park Service as part of the Saratoga National Historical Park, and is open to the public.

 Schuyler died at the Schuyler Mansion in Albany on November 18, 1804, four months after his son-in-law, Alexander Hamilton, was killed in a duel and two days before his 71st birthday.
 He is buried at Albany Rural Cemetery in Menands, New York.